What is iodine?

 Less than 100 years ago iodine started being attacked by bogus info and slowly removed from everything possible.

 The FDA monitors and regulates iodine claiming “people might use it to make methamphetamines” even though they have nothing to back up this claim.

 It’s relatively cheap.
 By ignoring iodine, hundreds and potentially thousands of profit-generating products have plenty of customers.
-Why would they let us find out about a cheap preventative solution that cuts their profit?
+With so many profit potentials, who is going to take the time to invest in telling you about iodine?

 So how do I get started with iodine?

 The only person that knows how to get you started properly is you.
-Even when we work with a doctor or other practitioner, we still need to be our own self-healing advocate if we’d really like to succeed.
+Even when we work with a doctor or anyone, we still need to be our own self-healing advocate if we’d really like to succeed.

 But we’re all so much different that there is no single starting point.
 Even two people with the same body-type still lead different daily lives and have different adjustments to make.